kmckee/blog/content/blog/comments-are-not-the-goal/index.md

 ---
 date: "2012-10-01T23:48:23Z"
 title: "Comments are not the Goal"
+description: "Code comments are sometimes harmful; your goal should not be creating 'well commented' code."
 ---

 I used to think that writing more comments increased the readability of my code, but I've come to realize that **comments frequently hurt readability**.
 That might sound a little trollish, but here's why I think it's true: